MosaicGroups/mosaic-groups/README.md

 # Mosaic Growth Group Tool v 0.1

 ##Features
+* Gives people at Mosaic the ability to:
+ * View a list of all the groups for the next sememster
-* Gives people at Mosaic the ability to sign up and recieve more information about different Growth Groups
+ * Sign up and receive more information about different Growth Groups
 * Gives "Growth Group" leaders the ability to:
  * Create a new group
  * Edit any group they have created